De Humani Corporis Fabrica (film): Festival screenings

 The film premiered in the Directors' Fortnight program at the 2022 Cannes Film Festival.
-It was also screened in the Wavelengths program at the 2022 Toronto International Film Festival, and in the main slate of the 2022 New York Film Festival.
+It was later shown in the Wavelengths program at the 2022 Toronto International Film Festival, and in the main slate of the 2022 New York Film Festival.
+In 2023, it was also screened at festivals including the Solothurn Film Festival, Docaviv, and the Taipei Film Festival.